The Sudra caste is the lowest of the four castes in the caste system

 In addition it consists of those from the upper three castes who were demoted to Sudra status for violation of caste laws).

-Though Sudras are not as badly discriminated against as Dalits untouchables (,
+Though Sudras are not as badly discriminated against as the untouchables

 they still face a great deal of discrimination from members of higher castes.